 Tasks that cannot be done

-Often you have to do a task and suddenly discover that a task cannot be done through no fault of your own eg you are waiting for someone else to do something.
-In which case how do you reschedule it?
-It i now in limbo.
+Often, you have to do a task and suddenly discover that it cannot be done through no fault of your own, e.g., you are waiting for someone else to do something.
+In which case, how do you reschedule it?
+It is now in limbo.

 No Visibility of Outstanding Work

 Paper lists only show one day at a time.
-What is going to happen on a future date is unknown.
-There is no way of telling that next Thursday for example you are going to be flat out.
+What will happen on a future date is unknown.
+There is no way of telling that next Thursday, for example, you are going to be flat out.

 Messy

-With a paper system, tasks get crossed off, rescheduled and shuffled around.
-Besides obscuring what you need to focus on today, it makes your diary look unprofessional, which I do not like.
+With a paper system, tasks get crossed off, rescheduled, and shuffled around.
+This obscuring what you need to focus on today and making your diary look unprofessional is not good.

 No Progress Tracking